It seems like every week, someone new gets "cancelled" online:

 It's one thing when a celebrity gets cancelled.

-Famous people like Ellen DeGeneres have the resources to limit the damage to their reputation.
+Famous people like Ellen DeGeneres have the resources to limit the damage to their reputations.
 They can hire public relations firms and call on powerful friends to defend their image.

 But what about ordinary people?
 What if you're a teen, or a person from a marginalized community?
 You might not have the same resources to defend yourself.